 Southwest Airlines’ organizational structure (company structure) promotes centralized strategic decision-making processes.
 As a major low-cost carrier with international operations, the company has an organizational design representative of a business configuration that enables strong corporate headquarters in controlling all areas of operations.
 In this structural system, Southwest possesses a rigid hierarchy that addresses strategic management concerns.
 The corporate structure facilitates the administration of the aviation company’s resources, including human resources.
 In its organizational development, starting as a local carrier in Texas and now an international low-cost airline business, Southwest has largely maintained its organizational design and its organizational structure’s characteristics.
 It is apparent that the company finds its corporate structure ideally applicable to its operations in the transportation sector.
 Its profitable performance and large operational scale indicate that Southwest Airlines benefits from its organizational structure’s implementation to address business needs and strategic challenges in the international commercial aviation industry.

-Business strengths, core competencies, and competitive advantages shown in the SWOT analysis of Southwest Airlines Co. are partly a result of human resources and strategic support from the corporation’s organizational structure.
-In a way, the company uses its corporate structure as a tool to manage operations while competing against firms like American Airlines, Delta Air Lines, and United Airlines.
+The business strengths, core competencies, and competitive advantages shown in the SWOT analysis of Southwest Airlines are partly a result of human resources and strategic support from the corporation’s organizational structure.
+The company uses its corporate structure as a tool to manage operations while competing with other firms, like American, Delta, and United.
 Structural characteristics also facilitate strategic planning and implementation to address trends in the industry, such as those identifiable through a PESTEL/PESTLE analysis of Southwest Airlines Co.